 - General college admission requirements.

 - Submission of proper documentation is required by the Spa Therapies and Operations Department and the NC Board of Cosmetic Art Examiners prior to class start.
-Required documentation includes Hepatitis B record, current government-issued photo ID showing date of birth, and social security card.
+Required documentation includes Hepatitis B record, current government-issued photo ID showing date of birth, and social security card (or tax ID card or student visa information).

 - To earn hours, Cosmetology Instructor students must be physically present in the laboratory.
 When leaving a laboratory, students must clock out.